Planning Your Family Vacation: Traveling with Kids

 - If you have a long drive ahead, be prepared to entertain your little traveler.
 A portable activity tray helps the hours pass, offering a flat surface for playing and snacking.

-- Don't forget that traveling toy box!
+- Don't forget box the car organizers for toy storage!
 Fill it with crayons, drawing paper, handheld games, CDs, and all kinds of fun activity books.

 - Break long trips into smaller segments, offering frequent rest stops.
 Let your child safely release some energy along the way by jumping rope or tossing a ball.